 Feel free to check out the full Star Trek inspired blog here.
 There was talk of the Star Trek Insignia’s (the badges they wear on their suits on Star Trek) and other items.

 Interestingly Mayim Bialik who plays Amy on The Big Bang Theory has a YouTube channel and discussed the episode.
 She said that it was a ‘total surprise’ they ended up at city hall.
 For years Amy has always wanted to be married to Sheldon.
 Sheldon on the other hand while extremely quirky has had tradition ingrained into him from a young age.

-However two things played against them in this episode that lead them to city hall for their wedding.
+However, two things played against them in this episode that leads them to city hall for their wedding.
 Firstly TV formula was predictable that this would happen.
-The couples start of fine then fight and then decide THE ONLY WAY is to go to city hall.
-This is quite common and predictable and while elements may differ from show to show, they often consider this option.
+The couples start off fine than fight and then decide THE ONLY WAY is to go to city hall.
+This is quite common and predictable, and while elements may differ from show to show, they often consider this option.

 Decisions Theory In Practice

-While I enjoyed the episode and understand it was just a TV show, it was fun to take a look at these 2 characters and delve into how they were working on their wedding planning and bringing it to the real world.
-In the end I would like to see how the wedding turns out and glad they did not go with the courthouse wedding.
-It would have felt anti-climatic and we would have missed out on one interesting wedding that would have taken place.
+While I enjoyed the episode and understand it was just a TV show, it was fun to take a look at these two characters and delve into how they were working on their wedding planning and bringing it to the real world.
+In the end, I would like to see how the wedding turns out and glad they did not go with the courthouse wedding.
+It would have felt anti-climatic, and we would have missed out on one interesting wedding that would have taken place.

 What did you think of the Big Bang Theory episode?
 Do you think that The Nash Equilibrium or Decision Theory was better?
 Perhaps you have a scientific theory that would have better suited Amy and Sheldon to plan their wedding?
 Let us know and join the discussion down below 🙂